logo

 One of City’s most loved players in recent years eventually left in 2019 to become player-coach of Anderlecht.

-He didn’t stay in that role long, lasting just five games before focusing solely on playing for the rest of the campaign, before taking up management full-time this term.
+He didn’t stay in that role long, lasting just five games before focusing solely on playing for the rest of the campaign, before taking up management full-time.
+He left the Belgian giants at the end of last season and is now masterminding Burnley’s bid to return to the Premier League.

 Lescott went to West Bromwich Albion, then had a spell at Aston Villa that was best remembered for the defender “accidentally” posting a picture of his car shortly after a loss.